 How have other charities let patients down?

-Patients have been let down by charities in numerous ways but siding with establishment politics and only supporting patients in the context of vested interests has been the most damaging.
-One of the largest charities Action for ME was involved in supporting the discredited PACE trial and helped give the illusion of patient support, ignoring patient concerns when they should have been representing them.
-Both Action for ME and the ME Association have been weak in challenging the biopsychosocial model of the illness and have been willing to work with researchers who have ignored ethical procedures, manipulated research outcomes and have treated patients very badly, even smearing them in public.
-Only relatively recently did ME Association warn patients against the treatment of GET, guiding patients to these clinics even though their own surveys showed how damaging this could be.
+ME Patients have been let down by charities in numerous ways, allowing the pejorative term CFS to replace ME (a WHO defined neurological condition), failing to confront proponents of the BPS model when they moved into the field of ME, siding with establishment politics and only supporting patients in the context of vested interests, have all proved damaging.
+One of the largest ME charities, Action for ME, was involved in supporting the PACE trial, a trial predicated on ME being a psychosomatic, behavioural condition, giving the illusion of patient support and ignoring patient concerns when they should have been representing them.
+Both Action for ME and the ME Association have been weak in challenging the BPS illness model and been willing to work with BPS researchers who have ignored ethical procedures, manipulated research outcomes and treated patients badly, even smearing them in public.
+Only relatively recently did the ME Association warn patients against GET (a therapy that has ruined the health of many patients), guiding patients to GET clinics even though their own surveys showed how damaging this treatment was.
 They still disseminate misleading and potentially harmful information via social media and their websites.
-Charities failing to reflect on their own roles at a time when it’s important to step up mean they are part of the problem.
-It is important to note that other small charities have made valuable contributions with limited resources.
+Charities failing to reflect on their role at a time when it’s important to step up means they are part of the problem.
+It is important to note that other small ME charities have made valuable contributions with limited resources.

 How is the ME Patient Foundation different from other charities?

-We are a charity set up by patients with extensive experience in living with ME so we understand the severity of issues patients face and are willing to challenge the status quo.
-Ethics is at the heart of what we do and with patient and charity interests aligned we are well placed to push for the change sorely needed to improve patients quality of life without needing the science to catch up after 30 years of neglect.
+We are a charity established by patients with extensive experience of living with ME so we understand the significant issues patients face and are willing to challenge the status quo.
+Ethics is at the heart of what we do and with patient and charity interests aligned we are well placed to push for the change sorely needed to improve patients’ quality of life without waiting for the science to catch up following 30 years of neglect.
 We will remain independent of government and other groups that impose conditions for a working relationship, but will collaborate with like-minded organisations and those involved with the disability movement.
-More information on this can be found on our website pages, About Us and Ethics.
+More information can be found on our website pages, About Us and Ethics.
 Sign up to our newsletter to keep informed of our work.